Types of grass seed to plant in your garden

 If you want your lawn to be green and lush, try planting grass seed in particular months.
 When to plant grass seed so that it grows fast and well?

 Most of the grass seed species require planting in autumn.
-It’s the best season, mostly due to weather and soil conditions, characteristic for this part of the year.
+It’s the best season, mostly due to weather and soil conditions, characteristic for this time of the year.
 Planting grass seed from August to October protects the seeds from heavy rainfalls and high temperatures.
 Additionally, the soil humidity encourages the grass to sprout and grow.

 Some garden owners decide to plant grass seed in March.
 It is, however, not the best idea from the gardening point of view.
-Although there are some species that are resistant to atmospheric conditions – for instance some types of ornamental grasses, planting grass seed so early might result in poor growth.
+Although some species are resistant to atmospheric conditions – for instance some types of ornamental grasses, planting grass seed so early might result in poor growth.

 📍 When to seed lawn in spring?